-That ELIOT alleges that the SAMR TRUST or some variation of it, is being referred to in these pleading as “The Bernstein Trust” or the “Simon Bernstein Trust” or any of the UNDEFINED trusts referenced herein and in Jackson’s Answer, so as to cause confusion and hope no one notices that these undefined trusts actually reference the proposed SAMR TRUST, with alleged new beneficiaries and trustees designated after SIMON’s passing by a “purported trustee” of a “lost” trust.
+That ELIOT alleges that the SAMR TRUST or some variation of it, is being referred to in these pleading as “The Bernstein Trust” or the “Simon Bernstein Trust” or any of the UNDEFINED trusts referenced herein and in Jackson’s Answer, so as to cause confusion and hope no one notices that these undefined trusts actually reference the proposed SAMR TRUST or some similar trust and beneficiary scheme, with alleged new beneficiaries and trustees designated after SIMON’s passing by a “alleged trustee” of a “lost” trust.

-That ELIOT refused to sign the SAMR as further defined herein and the undefined trusts attempting to claim benefits through this Lawsuit may be trusts done without his knowledge or consent and used in this lawsuit to attempt to circumvent the true and proper beneficiaries on record with the insurance carriers through a cleverly crafted name game.
+That ELIOT refused to sign the SAMR as further defined herein and the undefined trusts attempting to claim benefits through this Lawsuit may be trusts done without his knowledge or consent and used in this Lawsuit to attempt to circumvent the true and proper beneficiaries on record with the insurance carriers through a cleverly crafted name game.

 “S.B.
-Lexington, Inc. Employee Death Benefit Trust”

-Used interchangeably with the “Lexington Trust” by Jackson in their response.
+Lexington, Inc. Employee Death Benefit Trust” used interchangeably with the “Lexington Trust” by Jackson in their response.

-LaSalle National Trust, N.A.

-The “primary beneficiary” according to Jackson’s Counter Complaint at the time of SIMON’s death.
+“LaSalle National Trust, N.A.” the “primary beneficiary” according to Jackson’s Counter Complaint at the time of SIMON’s death.

 “S.B.
 Lexington, Inc. 501(c)(9) VEBA Trust”

-the named beneficiaries of the Policy according to Jackson’s Counter Complaint are as follows,
+That the named beneficiaries of the Policy(ies) according to Jackson’s Counter Complaint are as follows,

-"SIMON Bernstein '' – This appears impossible however, as it would be impossible for one to name oneself as beneficiary of an insurance policy.
+"Simon Bernstein '' – This appears impossible however, as it would be impossible for one to name oneself as beneficiary of an insurance policy.

 "First Arlington National Bank, as Trustee of S.B.
 Lexington, Inc. Employee Death Benefit Trust"